 Generally, if neck dystonia starts in adulthood, it affects only one part of the body.
 If it spreads at all, which is unlikely, it is usually only to one other area.
 The progress of neck dystonia is unpredictable with symptoms varying by individual and from day to day.
 In some cases, it will progress gradually over a five-year period and then get no worse – in other cases, it does not progress at all.

 Unfortunately there is not yet a cure for neck dystonia.
-However, in the vast majority of cases, dystonia does not impact intelligence or shorten a person's life span.
+However, in the vast majority of cases, dystonia does not shorten a person's life span.
 Most people do manage to develop successful strategies for living with neck dystonia combining treatment with pain control and sensory tricks to help with social situations.
 If you would like to discuss, call our helpline on 0845 458 6322.

 Video and personal stories about neck dystonia